Office 365 Reports in the admin center - Email apps usage

-How to get to the Office 365 email apps report
+How to get to the email apps report

-From the Select a report drop down, select Email app usage.
+From the Select a report drop-down, select Exchange > Email app usage.

-You can get a view into Office 365 email apps activity by looking at the Users and Clients charts.
+You can get a view into email apps activity by looking at the Users and Clients charts.

 ||The Users view shows you the number of unique users that connected to Exchange Online using any email app.